 Army officials at Fort Dix and Walter Reed Army Medical Center are now rushing to test all returning members of the 442nd.
-More than a dozen members are back in the U.S. but the rest of the company, mostly comprised of New York City cops, firefighters and correction officers, is not due to return from Iraq until later this month.
+More than a dozen members are back in the U.S., but the rest of the company, mostly comprised of New York City cops, firefighters and corrections officers, is not due to return from Iraq until later this month.

-After learning of The News’ investigation, Sen. Hillary Clinton (D-NY) blasted Pentagon officials yesterday for not properly screening soldiers returning from Iraq.
+After learning of the Daily News’s investigation, Sen. Hillary Clinton (D-NY) blasted Pentagon officials yesterday for not properly screening soldiers returning from Iraq.

 Clinton, a member of the Senate Armed Services Committee, said she will write to Defense Secretary Donald Rumsfeld demanding answers and soon will introduce legislation to require health screenings for all returning troops.

 Depleted Uranium is considered to be the most effective anti-tank weapon ever devised.
-It is made from nuclear waste left over from the making nuclear weapons and fuel.
-The public first became aware the US military was using DU weapons during the Persian Gulf War in 1991.
-But it had been used as far back as the 1973 Yom Kippur war in Israel.
+It is made from nuclear waste left over from the making of nuclear weapons and fuel.
+The public first became aware the U.S. military was using DU weapons during the Persian Gulf War in 1991.
+But it had been used as far back as the 1973 Yom Kippur War in Israel.

 Amid growing controversy in Europe and Japan, the European Parliament called last year for a moratorium on its use.

-Read Juan Gonzalez’ Exclusive Reports in the New York Daily News:
+Read Juan González’s Exclusive Reports in the New York Daily News: